 - No prescription required.
 You can stock, prepare, and use herbal remedies without navigating a collapsed healthcare system.

-Five honest limitations
+Five honest limitations:

 - Not suitable for serious trauma.
 No herb stops arterial bleeding or sets a broken bone.

 - Drug interaction risks.
-Ginger with blood thinners, echinacea with immunosuppressants, lemon balm with sedatives — interactions are real.
+Ginger with blood thinners, echinacea with immunosuppressants, lemon balm with sedatives — these interactions are real.

 - Misidentification danger.
 Yarrow looks similar to poison hemlock to untrained eyes.
 The consequences of a mistake can be fatal.